Reading Time: 5 min read

 [domain_realm] .nagoya-industries.com = NAGOYA-INDUSTRIES.COM

-Once that is done we can move on to port forwarding and gaining access via mssql
+Once that is done we can move on to port forwarding and gaining access via mssql.

 Port Forward